Medical expert of the article

 In both cases, the normal functioning of all organs and systems of the body is disrupted due to protein and energy deficiency.

-Causes of the alimentary dystrophy
+Causes alimentary dystrophy

-Symptoms of the alimentary dystrophy
+Symptoms alimentary dystrophy

-- agonizing (insatiable) hunger;
+- painful (insatiable) hunger;

-- thinness (significant weight loss);
+- thinness (significant loss of body weight);

 - general weakness, dizziness;

-- decrease in body temperature (hypothermia) to + 35.5-36 ° C;
+- decrease in body temperature (hypothermia) to +35.5-36°C;

 - numbness (paresthesia) and muscle pain;

-- disorders of the heart rhythm (bradycardia and tachycardia);
+- heart rhythm disturbances (bradycardia and tachycardia);

 - digestive disorders and intestinal atony (dyspepsia, flatulence, constipation);